omise/bluepine/README.md

 *Value: Symbol* - Alternative method name

-We can use this option to specify which method of the target object that will be used to get the data from.
+Use this option to specify the method of the target object from which to get the data.

 ```ruby
 # Our schema